wpwilson10/Sunrise_Lamp/README.md

 # Sunrise_Lamp

-MicroPython code for Pi Pico to run LED lights with day/night cycle
+MicroPython and AWS Lambda function code for a Pi Pico W to run LED lights with day/night cycle.

+The MicroPython code runs on the Pi Pico W to control the LED lights, access scheduling information for controlling the day/night cycle, and logging information back to AWS.

+The AWS code uses Lambda functions to receive the log message from the microcontroller and send notifications when an error occurs.
+Error notifications are based on [this AWS guide](https://aws.amazon.com/blogs/mt/get-notified-specific-lambda-function-error-patterns-using-cloudwatch/).

+# Setup

+## Configuration Files

+Copy the config.template.py into a config.py file in the root directory and update with preferred settings.

-# Pi Pico Setup
+## Pi Pico

-Use Thonny to upload files.
+Use Thonny to upload the main.py and config.py files to the microcontroller.
+Setup guide [here](https://projects.raspberrypi.org/en/projects/getting-started-with-the-pico/2).
 There are no good VSCode extensions at this time that can reliably connect and manage files.

-## Pi Issues

-When the Pi Pico gets stuck in a bootloop or otherwise refuses to connect, use the [flash_nuke.uf2](https://www.raspberrypi.com/documentation/microcontrollers/pico-series.html#resetting-flash-memory) option to clear the memory.
+## Logging to CloudWatch Logs

+For logging to AWS, there needs to be an AWS Lambda function configured with a URL endpoint and a secret token environment variable configured that matches the value in the config.py file.

+The lambda functions require environment variables configured like:

+-   logger_lambda
+    -   LOG_GROUP_NAME = /aws/lambda/SUNRISE_LAMP
+    -   LOG_STREAM_NAME = Pi_Pico_Logs
+    -   SECRET_TOKEN = Value matching AWS_SECRET_TOKEN from the config.py file
+-   error_log_filter_lambda function
+    -   SNS_TOPIC_ARN = ARN of SNS topic that sends notification emails.

-# VSCode Setup
+## VSCode

 The VSCode configuration is not strictly necessary but helps a bit with development experience.